Dimension Concepts¶

 Time Dimensions¶

 Time dimensions work differently.
-Instead of a records CSV, they are defined entirely by parameters in the config, for example:
+Instead of a records CSV, they are defined entirely by parameters in the config.
+The time_type field selects the time dimension variant, and the class field must reference the matching class from dsgrid.dimension.standard.

 {